gus-santos/gus-santos/README.md

 ## Hi, I'm Gus 👋
 #### and I'm a full-stack developer

-- 🔭 I’m currently working on the trickiest parts of Let's Jam.
+- 🔭 I’m currently working on the trickiest parts of Let's Jam
 - 🌱 I’m currently learning TypeScript.
-Looking for a few AZLyrics API to start a little project
+Looking into a few AZLyrics APIs to start a little project
 - 🤔 I’m looking for help with big O/theta.
-Always.
+Always
 - 📫 How to reach me: e-mail me at santos.gus@protonmail.com
 - 😄 Pronouns: are so 20th century.
 I'll respond to any
 - ⚡ Fun fact: I love xmonad.
 Maybe that's not fun?